Aaron-Zhao/Popular-Names/README.md

 #Data Source

-Data used for names in this application is from [data.gov](https://www.data.gov/), which contains all baby names collected by SSA from 1880-2015.
+Data used for names in this application are from [data.gov](https://www.data.gov/), which contains all baby names collected by SSA from 1880-2015.

 The application can parse data files automatically into MongoDB and JSON files.
-Query results can be returned by either of them.
+Query results can be returned from either of them.

 #Configuration